Sequanna Taylor: Political career

 In 2016, Taylor made her first bid for public office, running for Milwaukee County Board of Supervisors in the 2nd district seat being vacated by Khalif Rainey.
 She has been re-elected every two years since then, though she was redistricted to the 5th county board district in 2022.
 In 2019, she also won a seat on the board of education of the Milwaukee Public Schools, and served a four year term in that role.

 In 2023, state representative Dora Drake announced she would forgo re-election to run instead for Wisconsin Senate.
 Just after winning her fifth term on the county board, in April 2024, Taylor announced that she would run to succeed Drake in the 11th district of the Wisconsin State Assembly.
 No Republican ran in the 11th district, which was overwhelmingly Democratic, but Taylor faced a contested Democratic primary against Milwaukee graduate student Amillia Heredia.
 Taylor won the primary with over 83% of the vote, and won the general election without opposition.

+Taylor was sworn in on January 6, 2025.

+In October 2025, Taylor, alongside fellow freshman representative Amaad Rivera-Wagner proposed the creation of a "purple alert" to alert authorities about potential victims of domestic abuse to prevent further abuse.
+In December 2025, Taylor proposed legislation to ensure that all facilities operated by the Wisconsin Department of Transportation be fully compliant with the Americans with Disabilities Act of 1990 by 2030.